mvolkmann/blog/src/python/pytorch.md

 # Prepare the image for input to the network.
 preprocess = transforms.Compose([
-    # Resize the image to reduce the number of pixels to be processed.
+    # Resize the image to reduce the number of pixels to be
+    # processed and match the image sizes used for training.
     transforms.Resize(256),

     # Crop the image to a smaller size about its center,